HaxeFoundation/nekovm.org/www/pages/index.md

 </div><div class="col-3">
 <h1>Mod_neko</h1>

 Neko comes with several libraries.
-One of these is mod_neko, which embeds the Neko Virtual Machine into an Apache web server, so you can use Neko to generate webpages.
+One of these is mod_neko, which embeds the Neko Virtual Machine into an Apache web server, so you can use Neko to generate web pages.
 This website is actually generated using Neko.

 See <a href="/doc/mod_neko">Introduction to mod_neko</a>